ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/OPS | Deploy AI to any edge.md

   <img width="600" src="image\31.png">
 </p>

+> The details of configurations in above picture are shown in the 3rd step.

 #### 2. Login your DeviceOn portal to get connection info

 * Open your `DeviceOn` portal with a web brwoser.